maplepancakes/google-homepage/readme.md

-This project involves a created webpage that has a similar layout to that of https://www.google.com.
+# PROJECT STATUS: Completed

+A website similar-ish to https://www.google.com.

 Created using HTML and CSS.